 In English, to eat crow means to be humbled.

 The raven [at the right] is an enormous bird compared to the ordinary crow [middle bird.]
 Like the vulture, it also relies heavily upon carrion.
 Though not as high on the food chain as the vulture, nor with as much body fat in which pesticides collect, it is also a threatened species.

-In the above Canadian wildlife research photo, all 3 birds were found to have died from West Nile virus.
-Treat birds with respect, especially now that another dangerous bird virus -- influenza A(N5H1) -- has been found.
+In the accompanying Canadian wildlife research photo, all 3 birds were found to have died from West Nile virus.
+Treat birds with respect, especially now that other dangerous bird viruses -- influenza A(N5H1 and N5H3) -- have been found.
 Avoid handling dead birds with your bare hands, and always wash your hands well after handling and or refilling outdoor bird feeders.